Rules of the Minnesota State Board of Legal Certification

 The Board is authorized:

 a.
-To identify, define and approve a definition or definitions of a field of law, on its own motion, or in response to an application or applications from an applicant agency.
+To identify, define and approve a definition or definitions of a field of law, on its own motion, in response to an application from an applicant or accredited agency, or in response to notice from an accredited agency of proposed changes to its approved definition.

 b.
 To develop standards, application verification procedures, testing procedures, and other criteria for reviewing and evaluating applicant and accredited agencies.